2020 Java Technology Report

 In this question, we asked respondents to select the database(s) they’re currently using.
 The most popular was PostgreSQL at 47%, with Oracle DB a close second at 42%.
 Next up was MySQL, with 28% of respondents reporting usage.
 MongoDB was in fourth place, with 12% of respondents.
 The least-used databases included SQL, NoSQL, and Cassandra with 7%, 6%, and 4% usage, respectively.

-Java Deployment Model
+Most Popular Java Deployment Model

 In this question, we asked respondents to tell us which deployment model they use.
 The most popular deployment model, at 46%, was to run the application as a JAR.
 44% of respondents reported deploying onto an application server, while 5% of respondents reported using a platform like Hybris or Liferay to deploy their application.

-Java Build Tools
+Most Popular Java Build Tool

 For build tools, we asked developers to pick the tool they use on their main application.
 Expectedly, Maven and Gradle were the most-used tools.
 But, perhaps reflecting the amount of respondents working in mobile development, Gradle was the more popular of the two.
 We don’t think that this reflects the reality of Maven vs Gradle adoption — but it’s interesting to see, regardless.
 Our survey found that 47% of respondents were using Gradle as a build tool for their main application, while 44% were using Maven.
 Ant usage trailed both at 7% of respondents.

-Java Virtualization Tools
+Most Popular Java Virtualization Tools

 In this question, we asked developers which virtualization tools they use.
 Far and away the most commonly-used tool was Docker, at 74%.
 Considering the percentage of Java developers using microservices, this wasn’t a big surprise.
 Kubernetes was the second most popular virtualization tool at 35%, which shows the continued growth Kubernetes has experienced over the last couple years.